The i=i Campaign in Venezuela:

 An Effective HIV Prevention Movement

-In the context of the fight against HIV in Venezuela, the “i=i” (U=U or Undetectable = Untransmittable) campaign has positioned itself as one of the most effective strategies to reduce the transmission of the virus.
-This effort, led by our organization, has made it possible to educate, inform and destigmatize HIV in the country, changing the way society understands the disease and, in particular, the impact of the undetectable viral load in the prevention of its transmission.
+As part of the fight against HIV in Venezuela, the “i=i” (Undetectable = Untransmittable) campaign has emerged as one of the most effective strategies for reducing transmission of the virus.
+This effort, led by our organization, has helped educate, inform, and destigmatize HIV in the country, changing the way society understands the disease and, in particular, the impact of an undetectable viral load on preventing its transmission.

-The Implementation of i=i in Venezuela: An Active Leadership
+The Implementation of i=i in Venezuela: Active Leadership

-Our organization has been a pioneer in the introduction, implementation, and maintenance of the i=i campaign in Venezuela.
-As leaders in this initiative, we have worked to ensure that this information is disseminated nationwide, reaching vulnerable communities and the health system, with the aim of reducing stigma and providing information based on scientific evidence.
-This has been carried out through information days, social media campaigns, training for health personnel, and alliances with other local and international organizations that share the vision of a world where HIV is not a reason for exclusion.
+Our organization has been a pioneer in introducing, implementing, and sustaining the i=i campaign in Venezuela.
+As leaders in this initiative, we have worked to ensure that this information is disseminated nationwide, reaching vulnerable communities and the healthcare system, with the goal of reducing stigma and providing information based on scientific evidence.
+This has been achieved through information sessions, social media campaigns, training for healthcare workers, and partnerships with other local and international organizations that share the vision of a world where HIV is not a reason for exclusion.

 The Impact of i=i on Prevention and Education

 The i=i strategy has proven to be a powerful tool in combating HIV transmission.
-Not only has it empowered people living with the virus, letting them know that they can lead a full life without fear of transmitting it, but it has also changed the public health discourse around HIV.
-In Venezuela, this campaign has achieved greater social acceptance of people living with the virus, reducing stigma and creating a space for them to speak openly about their condition and treatment.
+Not only has it empowered people living with the virus by letting them know they can lead full lives without fear of transmitting it, but it has also shifted the public health discourse surrounding HIV.
+In Venezuela, this campaign has led to greater social acceptance of people living with the virus, reducing stigma and creating a space for them to speak openly about their condition and treatment.

-The origin of the initiative: a response to the lack of knowledge
+The origin of the initiative: a response to a lack of knowledge

-The motivation to develop this campaign in Venezuela arose from a confidential and voluntary survey conducted with 200 patients in the infectious disease service of the Vargas Hospital in Caracas.
+The motivation to launch this campaign in Venezuela stemmed from a confidential, voluntary survey of 200 patients in the infectious diseases unit at Vargas Hospital in Caracas.
 The results revealed a significant knowledge gap regarding the i=i concept.

 %